-- In a medium bowl mix flour, cinnamon, baking soda and salt until well blended.
-Camp Cooking Tip: Ingredients marked with * are easy to measure and mix at home.
+- In a medium bowl combine flour, cinnamon, baking soda and salt until well blended.

-- Begin to add small amounts of the flour mixture to the wet ingredients stirring to incorporate them until all of the dry ingredients are mixed into the batter.
+- In small amounts, begin to pour flour mixture into the wet oil mixture ingredients stirring to incorporate until all of the dry ingredients are mixed into the cake batter.

-- Line the Dutch oven with a parchment paper liner and pour the batter into the paper in the bottom of the oven, smoothing it a bit until the batter is evenly distributed in the bottom of the oven.
+- Line the cast iron Dutch oven with a parchment paper liner and pour the batter into the paper in the bottom of the oven (do not oil paper), smoothing it a bit until the batter is evenly distributed in the bottom of the oven. (see ** Note)

-- Cover with the oven lid and place 17 coals on top of the oven and 8 below it to bake at 350 degrees until the cake is baked and a toothpick inserted into the center comes out clean.
-Baking time may vary but it should take approximately 40 – 45 minutes to bake this cake.
+- Cover with the oven’s snug lid and place 17 coals on top of the oven and 8 below it to bake at 350 degrees F. Bake cake until a toothpick or skewer inserted into the center comes out clean.
+Baking time may vary but it should take approximately 40-45 minutes. (see *** Note)

-- While the cake is cooling, prepare the cream cheese frosting by adding the cream cheese and vanilla to the bottom of a large bowl.
-Use a fork to “smash” the vanilla into the cream cheese … this is the easy way to make frosting without using an electric mixer.
+- Prepare the cream cheese frosting by adding the cream cheese and vanilla to the bottom of a large bowl.
+Use a fork to “smash” the vanilla into the cream cheese (this is the easy way to make frosting without using an electric mixer).

-- Slice and serve this yummy sweet treat.
+- Slice into wedges and serve.
 If you have any leftovers, it is best to keep them refrigerated.

 More Awesome Camping Food Recipes